AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/environment-setup/building-on-ios.md

-# 🍎 Building on MacOS
+# 📱 Building on iOS

 **Note:**